Blisse1/ansible-config/README.md

 ansible-playbook config.yml --ask-become-pass --verbose

-Important: make sure to logout once you've installed fish
+Important: make sure to logout once you've installed fish so the changes get applied

 ## How to install Ansible on Debian